z33kz33k/mtg/README.md

     * Text decklists in links to pastebin-like services (like [Amazonian](https://www.youtube.com/@Amazonian) does) work too
     * If nothing is found in the video's description, then the author's comments are parsed
     * Deck's name and format are derived if not readily available
+    * Foreign cards and other that cannot be found in the downloaded Scryfall bulk data are looked up with queries to the Scryfall API
 * Assessing the meta:
     * Scraping Goldfish and MGTAZone for meta-decks (others in plans)
     * Scraping a singular Untapped meta-deck decklist page